 Finding the right candidate isn’t the only advantage for employers.
 Using online marketplace platforms is easier and quicker than finding people through traditional job ads.
 These platforms create marketplaces that attract the best talent and use predictive analytics to match jobs to expertise.
 It’s also cheaper to hire temporary workers this way.

 Keep reading to discover why developing a prn pool management healthcare staff marketplace is the right business decision, who needs it, and what features it should have.
+As well as find Demigos case study about developing a custom nurse staffing platform for the US market - GapNurse.

 There’s a Shortage of Healthcare Workers Worldwide